 The sap will be mostly clear as you can see in the photo of it in the measuring cup.
 Once you have a bunch collected it's time to cook it.

 It's best to boil down the sap every day to avoid spoilage.
 This year I boiled it on the stove using a low-sided larger container (in my case I used my roasting pan!).
 You need to keep boiling and boiling until most of the water is boiled out - Then once water is boiled out you'll need to bring the temperature of the syrup is 219-degrees.
-It will become a sticky amber colored liquid that will be a bit thinner than Mrs. Butterworth's!

 I double strain the Maple Syrup while it's hot and put it into canning jars - It needs to be HOT to can otherwise you can put it into the fridge once it's cooled to use in relatively short order!
 Use the best food safety precautions when canning your syrup.